WINTER CUP TOURNAMENT RULES

 Another player may replace an ejected player after the time penalty has elapsed (see rules: fouls/misconduct/penalties for more information on penalty times).

-Any player receiving a YELLOW card will be required to make a $25 donation in support of good sportsmanship to America SCORES New York.
+Any player receiving a YELLOW card will be required to make a $25 donation in support of good sportspersonship to America SCORES New York.

-Any player receiving a RED card will be required to make a $50 donation in support of good sportsmanship to America SCORES New York.
+Any player receiving a RED card will be required to make a $50 donation in support of good sportspersonship to America SCORES New York.

 A player shall be ejected from the playing field, if, in the opinion of the referee he/she:

-Once ejected, the player concerned may not re-enter the game, nor may he/she sit on the substitutes’ bench.
+Once ejected, the player concerned may not re-enter the game, nor may he / she sit on the substitutes bench.
 He may only be replaced by a different player 5 minutes after the ejection occurred, regardless of whether a goal has been scored before the 5 minutes have elapsed.
 The 5 minutes is of running time.
-In the case involving a team being at less than three (3) players on a side due to a player serving a 2 minute penalty the following shall apply: penalties will be stacked.

 The number of “on the fly” substitutions made during a match are unlimited, except in the case of a goalkeeper who can only be replaced when the ball is not in play.
 A player who has been replaced may return to the field as a substitute for another player.
 A substitution “on the fly” is one that is made when the ball is still in play, and for which the following conditions shall be observed:

-· The player leaving the field shall do so from the designated player entrance at midfield or as designated by the referee.
+The player leaving the field shall do so from the designated player entrance by their bench.

-· If during an on the fly substitution the new player enters the field before the replaced player has exited, the referee will stop the game.
-The substitute player will be sent off, cautioned, and the game will restart with an indirect free kick to be taken by the opposing team from the spot where the ball was situated when the game was stopped.
+If during a fly substitution the new player enters the field before the replaced player has exited, the referee will stop the game.
+The substitute player will be sent back to the bench, cautioned, and the game will restart with an indirect free kick to be taken by the opposing team from the spot where the ball was situated when the game was stopped.
 If inside the penalty area the kick will be taken from the spot on the penalty area box line nearest to the position of the ball before play was stopped.

 All preliminary games that end with a tie will remain as such, with each team receiving 1 point.

-During the playoffs, a tie at the end of regulation will proceed directly to PENALTY KICKS, during which the following procedure will be used:
+During the playoffs, a tie at the end of regulation will proceed directly to PENALTY KICKS.

-· Three (3) kicks will be taken alternately by each team, by choosing amongst those five (5) players including the goalkeeper who are on the field at the conclusion of the period.
-In event that either team finishes the game with less than 5 players a substitute player will be chosen to bring up the number of players taking the penalty kicks to five (5).
+Three (3) kicks will be taken alternately by each team, by choosing amongst those seven (7) players including the goalkeeper who are on the field at the conclusion of the match.
+In event that either team finishes the game with less than 7 players, a substitute player will be chosen to bring up the number of players taking the penalty kicks to seven (7).

-· If, after both teams have taken three (3) kicks, both sides have scored the same number of goals or haven’t scored any goals, the taking of the penalty kicks shall continue in the same order, until such time as both have taken an equal number of kicks and one team has scored a goal more than the other (not necessarily three (3)).
+If, after both teams have taken three (3) kicks, both sides have scored the same number of goals or haven’t scored any goals, the taking of the penalty kicks shall continue in the same order, until such time as both have taken an equal number of kicks and one team has scored a goal more than the other.

 Group Stage Tie-Breaker Rules: